 To foster Informal Networks create an attractor that pulls people into the network then encourage the network to problem solve collectively on their most important challenges.

 A key aspect of the informal networks is the encouragement of boundary spanning.
 People working across traditional boundaries.
 This helps distribute the cognition within the organisation.
 It's important to reward, promote and encourage boundary spanning.
 With organisational politics, it can often be seen as a negative.

 Within the formal network, organisations should be aware of the number of people in value-creating roles vs organisational management roles.
 Often within formal networks, there are high degrees of coordination roles.
 Andrew Blain calls this Organisational BMI.
 The ratio of value creators to coordinators.
 It's a problem when you have so many coordinators they distract the value creators from creating value.

 Principle 2 - Crisis Management Golden Rules

-Coordinate in centre, don’t make decisions.
+Coordinate in the centre, don’t make decisions.
 Distribute cognition and decision making

 Communicate by engagement.
 Don’t communicate to people, engage in the problem with people so you can understand it.